Eshan-Sharma/100-Days-of-ML-Challenge/README.md

 Today's Progress:  I looked for what learning is, its types and why do we even need Machine learning in the first place.

 Thoughts: Data science is a pandora's box.
 It just contains too many things.

+**Day 7: 29 June, 2020**
+Today's Progress:  I completed kaggle courses and now starting to shift gradually from theory to algorithms as best way to learn is by doing.

+Thoughts: I am liking the flow in which things are moving forward.
+I am happy that I choose 100 day challenge as it helps in building consistancy.